Sameerda2/Sameerda2/README.md

 ### Hi there 👋 I'm Sameer Dewangan

 I am a Web Developer and SEO Expert.
+I like to explore new web technologies and I always look forward to learn more about Web, Search engines optimization techniques.

-📫 Contact me on dewangansameer5@gmail.com
+📫 Feel free to contact me on dewangansameer5@gmail.com
 <!--
 **Sameerda2/Sameerda2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.